tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 authorities:
 : A list of the distinguished names {{X501}} of acceptable certificate authorities, represented in DER-encoded {{X690}} format.
-These distinguished names specify a desired distinguished name for trust anchor or subordinate CA; thus, this message can be used to describe known trust anchors as well as a desired authorization space.
+These distinguished names specify a desired distinguished name for a trust anchor or subordinate CA; thus, this message can be used to describe known trust anchors as well as a desired authorization space.
 {:br}